0x4v0c4d0/qubes/README.md

 _For details see: [Installation openvpn for NetworkManager](https://www.ivpn.net/setup/linux-netman/)_

+Shutdown vpn template.
+Remove from `network-manager` service from it.

 Create sys-vpn NetVM, set the debian-vpn template as a template, add `network-manager` into services of the qube then run into created qube
 ```